zer0cache/matic-docs/docs/maintain/validate/technical-faqs.md

 **Error**: "dpkg: error processing archive matic-heimdall_1.0.0_amd64.deb (--install): trying to overwrite '/heimdalld-rest-server.service', which is also in package matic-node 1.0.0"

-This occurs mainly because of a previous installation of Matic on your machine.
+This occurs mainly because of a previous installation of Polygon on your machine.
 To resolve you can run:

 `sudo dpkg -r matic-node`